yoyoengine/yoyoengine/README.md

 ## Credit

-- The dependencies and Jojo's Bizarre Adventure for the bootup screen sound effect.
+- The listed dependencies and Jojo's Bizarre Adventure for the bootup screen sound effect.